elaguerta/django-DefectDojo/practical_code_review_assessment.md

   - [ ] Mass Assignment
   - [ ] Business Logic Flaws
   - [ ] Are CSRF Protections applied correctly
-  - [ ] Are users forced to re-assert their credentials for requests that have critical side-effect (account changes, password reset, etc)?
+  - [x] Are users forced to re-assert their credentials for requests that have critical side-effect (account changes, password reset, etc)?
+    - Required for password reset
+    - Not required to view API key